-In summary, the number of operating vessels has been affected by natural disasters and access to the government subsidy over the years in the midst of a declining trend.
+In summary, the number of operating vessels has been affected by natural disasters and access to the government-provided fuel subsidy over the recent years in the midst of a declining trend.
+The number of bottomfishing and mixed bottomfishing-trolling vessels has been declining since 2015-2016.

-Calculations: For boat-based data, the estimated number of fishermen per trip is calculated by filtering interviews that recorded the number of fishers, and then \sum fishers/ \sum trips.
+Calculations: For boat-based data, the estimated number of fishermen per trip is calculated by filtering interviews that recorded the number of fishers, and then Σ fishers/ Σ trips.
 A blank cell indicates insufficient data to generate an estimate of average fishers.